 - Thank you very much: Merci beaucoup.
 (Mehr-si bo-kou)

-Eating out: It can be really daunting to sit down for a meal in a local restaurant, contend with French-only menus, and perhaps servers who speak only limited English.
-Beef up on typical words and phrases you'll need to dine out on the town, and you'll feel more confident: (Paris Restaurant Vocabulary: Useful words and phrases for eating out)
+When eating out, it can be really daunting to sit down for a meal in a local restaurant, contend with French-only menus, and perhaps have to communicate with servers who speak only limited English.
+Beef up on typical Paris restaurant vocabulary, including useful phrases and words you'll need to eat out with ease.

-Ordering bread and pastries: Visiting a typical Parisian boulangerie (bakery) is one of the most memorable experiences you can have when visiting-- but the vocabulary issue can leave you tongue-tied.
-What, pray tell, is the difference between a "croissant ordinaire" and a "croissant au beurre"-- and why do the baguettes have so many complex names?
-See our guide to navigating the Parisian boulangerie, and stride into that pastry shop knowing exactly what you want-- not to mention how to say it.
+Visiting one of the best Parisian boulangerie (bakeries) is one of the most memorable experiences you can have—but the vocabulary issue can leave you tongue-tied.
+What is the difference between a "croissant ordinaire" and a "croissant au beurre"—and why do the baguettes have so many complex names?